kubagp1/lesson-plan/README.md

 ## Features

+- Dark mode
+- Show metadata about a plan
+- Searchable categories
+- Warns when plan is stale
 - Able to derive teacher and classroom plans only from classes plans
 - Click on any teacher room or class to redirect to its plan
 - Dynamic URL routing